 Here are some of the conditions in dogs that veterinarians may treat with fluoxetine:

 Dosage Of Fluoxetine For Dogs

 Dosage of fluoxetine for dogs will vary based on the condition that needs treatment, the size of the dog, and the dog’s response to the drug.
-It is important to follow your veterinarian’s instructions closely, as overdose of fluoxetine can cause seizures in dogs.
+It’s important to follow your veterinarian’s instructions closely, as overdose of fluoxetine can cause seizures in dogs.

 Typically the drug is given in a dosage of 0.5 to 0.9 mg per pound orally once per day.
 So, for example, a 30 pound dog would probably get somewhere between 15 and 27 mg per day.

-Fluoxetine usually comes in 10 mg or 20 mg tablets, and your veterinarian will let you know how to give a precise dose.
+Fluoxetine usually comes in 10 mg or 20 mg tablets, and your vet will let you know how to give a precise dose.

 Side Effects of Fluoxetine In Dogs